ecalio07/enron/environment/README.md

 6. Verify if git project is udated using (git fetch/git status).
 If necessary, update from repository.
 7. Inside enron-paper root directory, execute the following command: **jupyter notebook**
 8. Wait for the browser to open in the following url : http://localhost:8888.
 Insert manually if necessary.
-9. To reproduce the project, follow instructions in the most recent paper into /deliver folder.
+9. To reproduce the project, follow instructions in the most recent paper into /deliver folder, executing firstly %run cells for reduced datasets.<br>